New & Used Audi Q7: In Depth

-The Audi Q7 is a full-size luxury crossover with seating for seven passengers.
-It's gone mostly unchanged since its launch in 2007.
+The Audi Q7 is a family-friendly SUV that has been essentially unchanged since its debut in 2007.

 With the Q7, Audi gained a bigger companion to its Avant wagon models, one with more all-weather capability.
 The Q7 shares those traits with the vehicles that share its platform--the Porsche Cayenne and Volkswagen Touareg--even though those vehicles come only in five-passenger configurations.